HyderPre/Implementation-of-Honeypot-using-PenTbox-in-Kali-Linux/README.md

-# Implementation of Honeypot using PenTBox in Kali Linux
+# Installation of Honeypot using PenTBox in Kali Linux

 ## 📌 Information Security IA_1